Nagad

-Nagad (নগদ) is a Bangladeshi digital financial service (DFS), operating under the authority of the Bangladesh Post Office, an attached department of the Ministry of Post and Telecommunication.
+Nagad (নগদ) is a Bangladeshi Mobile Financial Service (MFS), operating under the authority of the Bangladesh Post Office, an attached department of the Ministry of Post and Telecommunication.

 It is the new version of the previously introduced Postal Cash Card and Electronic Money Transfer System (EMTS) of the Bangladesh Post Office.
 Its headquarters is located at 36 Kemal Ataturk Avenue, Banani, Dhaka — 1213, Bangladesh.
 Nagad is the first digital bank in the country.

 Operations

 This financial service is regulated under the Bangladesh Postal Act Amendment 2010 Section 3(2), a unique law procured especially for the Bangladesh Post Office by the government of Bangladesh.
 The digital financial service was launched by the Bangladesh Post Office on 11 November 2018.
 It started operations on 26 March 2019, celebrating the 48th Independence Day of the country.

-Nagad started its journey with demanding services like cash-in, cash-out, send money, and mobile recharge.
-More popular services like bills payment and e-commerce payment gateway are now available.
-From the very beginning, Nagad has its own mobile app for customers and partners.
-It also introduced a revolutionary customer on-boarding feature- DKYC (Digital KYC) blending Bangla OCR, automated identity verification and localized data that has minimized overall customer acquisition and life cycle time to one/tenth of market practice as well focusing on paper-less environment.
+Nagad initially launched with core mobile financial services including cash-in, cash-out, money transfers, and mobile recharge.
+Additional services, such as bill payments and an e-commerce payment gateway, were subsequently introduced.
+The platform operates through a dedicated mobile application available to both customers and partners.
+Nagad also developed a digital customer onboarding system known as DKYC (Digital KYC), which integrates Bangla OCR and automated identity verification to streamline the account registration process and reduce reliance on paper-based procedures.